What is Field Service Management?

 Management on the Go

 For all intents and purposes, your field agents are your brand — at least as far as your customers are concerned.
-How they represent themselves, the quality of the work they do, their ability to keep predetermined schedules, etc., are all representations of your organizations, and will help determine whether or not customers will want to continue doing business with you.
+How they represent themselves, the quality of the work they do, their ability to keep predetermined schedules, etc., are all representations of your organisations, and will help determine whether or not customers will want to continue doing business with you.

 By investing in field service management, you’ll be giving your agents the support they need to be able to represent your company well, without needing to be accompanied by a manager.
 By implementing a quality field service management software solution, businesses can increase communication across the board, improving efficiency and saving time and money in the process.